Arshia-Izadyar/Sudoku-solver-Python/README.md

 ## Installation

-1)Ensure you have Python installed on your system (version 3 or above).
+1) Ensure you have Python installed on your system (version 3 or above).

-2)Download the Sudoku Solver source code from the repository or copy it from this documentation.
+2) Download the Sudoku Solver source code from the repository or copy it from this documentation.

-3)install the requirements.txt
+3) install the requirements.txt

        pip install -r requirements.txt

 4) you can try soliving it youself with running the GUI.py